jordaaash/jquery.kern/README.md

 It just so happens that's exactly what's next on the roadmap!

-So check out the source, [star the project](https://github.com/jordansexton/jquery.kern/star) if it tickles your fancy, and check back soon.
+So download the source, star the project if it tickles your fancy, and check back soon!